 Without further ado, here’s what I have for you this month…

 First up are those interview cards.
 I made these because I couldn’t find quite what I was looking for anywhere else.
 They’ll be great for “All About Me” pages about you, your kids, or anyone you want to commemorate in your pages.
 Some are open to interpretation (A “Celebrate” card for documenting favorite holidays; the kids decided to title the what-I’m-good-at card, “Talent Show!”).
 There are two cards with a spot for a QR code linked to a video, one for “My Signature Move” and one for “My Signature Phrase.”
 I made little videos of the kids doing their moves/saying their phrases and will paste the QR codes for the videos onto those cards. **For all you Silhouette owners out there, this card set comes with Silhouette studio files ready to print and cut!** There is also a printable PDF of all the cards, with both squared and rounded corners (digital folks get to round their own corners – I figure they’re likely getting clipped to a template).
 The versions that are for printing (PDF & Studio files) are sized to actually fit into Project Life page protectors, so they are slightly smaller than 3×4.
 And as a secret bonus, this pack of 25 cards also comes with 4 hybrid-ready papers, just for fun!
-Download is linked below preview (you only need to pick one of the two options).
+[Click preview to download.]

 Next up is an adorable set of rubber elements.
 They’re very thin rubber (I mean, they’re not any kind of rubber, they’re pixels, but you know what I mean) so that you can shadow them however you like, having them be more like puffy stickers or more like thicker pieces of rubber.
 I’ve really been enjoying this particular look lately, and used a fantastic style set by Mommyish to make these for you.
 Little rubber name tag just kills me for some reason!
-Download is linked below preview (you only need to pick one of the two options).
+[Click preview to download.]

 Finally I have a sticker set for you, inspired by these cool digital/printable sticker sets by Amy Jaz, who is one of my favorite designers.
 I had so much fun with these – as I said above, for me the color palette just cries out for stickers!
 The stickers come as individual PNGs and also on a PDF or JPG printable sheet (just print it out on a sheet of label paper and you can cut out your own stickers), and I’ve included Silhouette studio print and cut files.
-Can you tell I’m a little obsessed right now? 🙂 Download is linked below preview (you only need to pick one of the two options).
+Can you tell I’m a little obsessed right now? 🙂 [Click preview to download.]

 Don’t forget to keep hopping along on the rest of the blog train – there are over 40 contributors this time!
 You can find previews and links at this Pixel Scrapper thread.